-The inside of the tent was organized chaos—maps weighed down with daggers, a half-strung bow propped in the corner, and Dionys sprawled across a bedroll, gripping a spear even in sleep.
+The tent was organized chaos.
+Maps pinned with daggers, a half-strung bow in the corner, and Dionys sprawled across a bedroll, gripping a spear even in sleep.

 Odrian didn’t hesitate.
-He nudged Dionys’ ribs with his foot.
+He nudged Dionys’s ribs with his foot.

 “Wake up, we’ve got guests,” he said.
-He shot a wry glance at Alessia before continuing.
+He shot a wry glance at Alessia.
 “One has a demon’s wit and the other hoards rocks like a dragon hoards treasure.”

-“Next time,” he grumbled at Odrian—dry but without bite—“wake me before bringing thieves into our tent.”
+“Next time,” he grumbled at Odrian, “wake me before bringing thieves into our tent.”

 Alessia worried her lip with her teeth.
-Stella’s breathing was too shallow, too quick, and her skin was alarmingly warm to the touch.
+Stella’s breathing was shallow and quick, her skin alarmingly warm.

 Alessia reached into her satchel and pulled a threadbare rag doll from the mess of rocks.
 She placed it in Stella’s now-still hands.

-Odrian watched as the doll settled into Stella’s grip—the way her fingers instinctively curled around it, even in unconsciousness.
-His expression did something complicated, going soft and unguarded.
+Odrian watched the doll settle into Stella’s grip, her fingers curling around it even in unconsciousness.
+His expression softened.

 Then it was gone.
-He cleared his throat, all business again.
+He cleared his throat.
+The moment passed.

 “Dionys.
-The Thasari physician left a fever remedy with you yesterday, right?
+The Thasari physician left you a fever remedy yesterday, right?
 Where’d you stash it?”

-His tone was brisk, edged with urgency.
-He was already stepping toward their supplies, shoving aside a spare tunic to dig through a small chest of salves and herbs.
+He was already stepping toward their supplies, shoving aside a tunic to dig through a chest of salves and herbs.

-His thumb brushed against Stella’s forehead—a gentle motion, checking her temperature.
+His thumb brushed against Stella’s forehead.
 “Light dose.
 She’s small.”

-He glanced up at Alessia, his voice dropping, blunt but not unkind.
+He glanced up at Alessia, his voice dropping.
 “Has she been like this long?”

-Odrian paused mid-motion, his hands freezing over the watered wine, as though Alessia’s words were a physical blow.
+Odrian paused mid-motion, his hands freezing over the watered wine.

 His head snapped up, gaze sharpened to a blade’s edge.